Singin' the Blues (Sam M. Lewis, Joe Young, Con Conrad and J. R. Robinson song): Background

 The ODJB released the song as part of a medley: "Margie" (Introducing "Singin' the Blues") in 1920 on Victor as B-24581-5 Victor 18717A backed with Palesteena.
 The subtitle of the song is "'Till My Daddy Comes Home".
 The personnel on the recording were Nick LaRocca, trumpet, Larry Shields, clarinet, Benny Krueger, alto sax, Eddie Edwards, trombone, J. Russel Robinson, piano, and Tony Sbarbaro, drums.
 The recording was made on December 1, 1920.
 Robinson and Conrad composed the music.
 Lewis and Young wrote the lyrics.
 The song was published by Waterson, Berlin & Snyder, Inc., in New York.

 Other Recordings

 The Aileen Stanley version was released as Victor 18703, Matrix # 24657–6, in 1920.
 Bennie Krueger and his Orchestra recorded the song in 1921.
 Fletcher Henderson and His orchestra released the song in 1931.
 Marion Harris recorded the song for Columbia in 1934.
 The song was recorded by Lionel Hampton and His orchestra in 1939 by RCA Victor.
 Eddie Condon and His Band released the song in 1943 on Commodore.
 Connie Boswell recorded the song on Decca Records in 1952.
-The Original Memphis Five released their version of "Singin' the Blues" in 1957 with leader James Lytell on clarinet, Billy Butterfield on trumpet, Milford Miff Mole on trombone, and Frank Signorelli on piano, Eugene Traxler on bass, and Anthony Sbarbaro on drums (though Billy Butterfield had recorded a version of it with his own band in 1950, which was released by London Records).
+The Original Memphis Five released their version of "Singin' the Blues" in 1957 with leader James Lytell on clarinet, Billy Butterfield on trumpet, Miff Mole on trombone, and Frank Signorelli on piano, Eugene Traxler on bass, and Tony Sbarbaro on drums (though Billy Butterfield had recorded a version of it with his own band in 1950, which was released by London Records).

+The most recent recording is by French trumpeter Malo Mazurié featuring Noé Huchard, Raphael Dever and David Grebi on the album Taking the Plunge, 2024, which also features "Davenport Blues" and "Candlelights" by Box Beiderbecke.